The Value of a M&A Company

 An M&A Company Can Provide Unanticipated Value

 You’ve probably never been involved in a business sale or merger, while an M&A Company has been through many of them.
-That enables the Advisor to deftly preempt problems you might never anticipate.
+That enables the consultant to deftly preempt problems you might never anticipate.

-A good M&A Advisor can provide deep insight and guidance regarding:
+A good M&A consultant can provide deep insight and guidance regarding:

 • Advantages & disadvantages of different types of buyers,